weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 >(Total Elapsed Time: 0.855s, using Yices)
 >```

-#### Exercise 2.3.3 DES Parity Bits
+### Exercise 2.3.3 DES Parity Bits

 Having equivalent keys is often considered a weakness in an a cipher.
-However, in this case, it turns out that this is a result of a design choice.
+However, in the case of DES, it turns out that this is a result of a design choice.
 The lowest bit of each byte of a DES key is actually a *parity* bit that is completely ignored by the cihper itself.
 The value of the parity bit is such that each byte has an odd number of bits set.

 Write a function `DESFixParity : [64] -> [64]` that takes any 64-bit vector and returns the equivalent DES key with the parity bits correctly.